© 2024 WLRN

 Sherrilyn Cabrera is WLRN's PM newscast and digital producer.

-Elise Catrion Gregg is a summer 2024 intern for WLRN.
-She is finishing her master's degree in criminal justice from Florida International University, where she also earned her bachelor's degree in journalism.
+Elise Catrion Gregg is a fall 2024 intern for WLRN.
+She earned a bachelor's degree in journalism and a master's degree in criminal justice from Florida International University.

 More On This Topic